 - Begin and end the day as a group.
 It builds community for students to come together for morning meeting or an end of the day routine.
 These are definitely my favorite times of the day!

 I hope this post gave you some ideas for structuring your balanced literacy block!
-If you are looking for writing units or reading comprehension units for first grade, click on the images below to read more.
+If you are looking for reading and writing curriculum for first grade, click on the images below to read more.